benjstorlie/tech-blog/README.md

 3. There's definitely a lot of repeated code in my handlebars files, and I am sure there is a much more efficient way to do it.
 I'm still getting used to the handlebars system, so I focused on getting it functional first.

 4. The blogposts get marked as updated when you add or delete a comment, because I added a hook for comments that updates the 'commentCount' attribute of the blogpost.
 So I'll have to make a special 'updatedAt' attribute that only gets updated when you update the title or body.
+Or maybe make a one-to-one model for just the commentCount, so nothing about the blogpost instance is actually updated.
 And while I was able to set the updatedAt date in the seeds, it doesn't work with those that are seeded with comments, for the same reason.

     * Oh no!
 I just saw it doesn't property re-count the comments when one is deleted!